ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 ```

 And just like that we've finished creating all three required output candidates for our action.
 To reiterate, the three output box candidates we created were:
-1. The Math Problem Box
+1. The Math Bounty Box
 2. Transaction Fee Box
 3. The Change Box

 And now to finish implementing our action at last, all we have to do is add the candidates we created into our list of `output_candidates` in the correct order.
-(In our case, our smart contract only specifies that the Math Problem Box must be the first output)
+(In our case, our smart contract only specifies that the Math Bounty Box must be the first output)

 ```rust